mdagost/termrule/README.md

 ### Installation:
 ` $ pip install termrule `

-### Usage:
-The `color` parameter is optional, if it is not passed, then the default termina color will be used.

 ### Supported Colors:
 Below is the list of all color names you can use, if an invalid color is entered, an `InvalidColorException` will be raised.
  - grey